Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 Quinolones, just like all antibiotics, destroy our microbiome and this can exacerbate certain symptoms like inflammation and neurological side effects.
 Probiotics are useful in preventing the occurrence of pathogenic bacteria from taking hold in the bowel.

 Unfortunately, there is no miracle cure for this problem other than supporting your body and mind to heal from the damage.
 For some people, the recovery process is just a few weeks (very mild reactions) while others with a moderate to the severe reaction can take years.

 When I was affected, I had a lot of symptoms but thankfully most of them disappeared within the first 12 months and then they were completely gone by two years.
 I could function more normally after about 14 months out from taking Cipro.

 Altogether, I was taking over 100 different nutrients (including all those in the multivitamin) and I believe this helped me recover quite fast relative to many other people.
 I spoke to people who got affected after taking quinolones for many years, and unfortunately many of them never fully recovered.

 We went about our recovery in very different ways.
 While many people were afraid to supplement and be proactive due to being worried about side effects or a flare-up of symptoms, I was absolutely 100% determined to recover.

 And that’s exactly what I did.
 Not only did I recover, but I felt even better than I ever did.
-You can see the extent my problems after taking Cipro by checking out this forum.
+You can see the extent of my problems after taking Cipro by checking out this forum.
 I posted on others, but they have since been shut down (including the Yahoo Group I was a member of).

 If you have any questions about my recovery or the supplements I listed here, please let me know below in the comments.

-I wish you well and a fast recovery from Cipro! 🙂
+I wish you well and a very fast recovery from Cipro! 🙂